 Best For Spontaneous Getaways: Hitlist

-When you feel an itch to hop on a plane and go somewhere, Hitlist has you covered.
+When you feel the itch to hop on a plane and go somewhere, Hitlist has you covered.
 The app will show you the best deals on upcoming flights to locations nearby.
 You can also search for the cheapest flights by region, such as those to Europe and Southeast Asia, as well as those for timely events, like Art Basel in Switzerland, for instance.
 If you’re really feeling adventurous, select the “Best of the Rest” category.
 This will show you the best flights for the rest of day as determined by destination, duration, and price.

 Best For Gaming The System: Skiplagged